Ty Frankel, Shareholder

-Mr. Frankel also has experience counseling employers regarding employment practices that could help companies avoid litigation and through the litigation process, including matters involving wage and hour compensation practices, employment policies, hiring, firing and termination, internal workplace investigations, discrimination and other claims that arise in the workplace.
+Mr. Frankel has experience counseling employers about employment law practices and litigation, including matters involving compensation practices, employment policies, hiring, separation from employment, internal workplace investigations, and discrimination charges.

-Mr. Frankel is also active in the community.
-He currently serves as President of the Board of the Florence Immigrant and Refugee Rights Project, which is the only organization in Arizona that provides pro bono legal services for vulnerable immigrants in detention, many of whom are refugees.
-He also served previously as Vice President of the Board during implementation of the Trump administration’s family separation policy, which resulted in immigrant children being separated from their parents at the border.
+Mr. Frankel is active in community service.
+He serves on the Board of the Florence Immigrant and Refugee Rights Project, which is the only organization in Arizona that provides pro bono legal services to vulnerable immigrants in detention, many of whom are refugees.
+He served as President of the Board during implementation of the Trump administration’s family separation policy, which resulted in immigrant children being separated from their parents at the border.
 During his tenure as President, the organization grew from just under 40 to more than 150 employees because of a significant increase in donations.
 This growth enabled the organization to better respond to the family separation crisis and provide even more widespread services to immigrant children and adults detained in Arizona.
-In addition to his time serving on the Board, Mr. Frankel has also provided pro bono legal services on behalf of immigrants.
+In addition to his time serving on the Board, Mr. Frankel has also provided pro bono legal services on behalf of immigrants and refugees.

 Mr. Frankel earned his law degree from Boston College Law School, graduating cum laude.
-While there, he was a LEND Fellow at the Boston Children’s Hospital, where he studied legal and public policy concerning children with developmental disabilities.
-He was also a Student Attorney at the Boston College Immigration and Asylum Project, representing clients before the United States Citizenship and Immigration Services and Immigration Court.
+During law school, he was a LEND Fellow at the Boston Children’s Hospital, where he studied legal and public policy concerning children with developmental disabilities.
+He was also a Student Attorney at the Boston College Immigration and Asylum Project, representing clients before the United States Citizenship and Immigration Service and Immigration Court.
 Mr. Frankel attended his first year of law school at Loyola University College of Law in New Orleans where he earned positions on the Loyola Law Review and Moot Court Staff, as well as the Legal Excellence Award in Property and Torts.

 Mr. Frankel earned his Bachelor of Arts degree from Boston College in political science and communications.
 During his undergraduate education, he was an Immigration Intern in the Senate office of the Honorable Edward M. Kennedy for several years.